abhi-sama/Breach-Impact-Assesment-Algorithm/README.md

 ## Overview

 This project aims to assist a security administrator in assessing the impact of a breach (e.g., a malware attack) on a network of Virtual Machines (VMs).
 Given a list of VMs and their connection types, the goal is to determine the risk to other VMs in the network when a specific VM has been infected.
 The severity of the impact will be determined by the connection type, with different connection types carrying varying levels of risk.
-The severity order is as follows: Peer-to-peer > TCP > UDP > ICMP.
+The severity order is as follows: Peer-to-peer > TCP > UDP > ICMP

 ## Problem Statement